-Jason Buehler, MD, Assistant Professor, Division of Pain Medicine, Director, Multimodal Acute Pain Service
+Jason Buehler, MD, Associate Professor, Division of Pain Medicine, Residency Program Director, Vice Chair of Education

 Mark Murray, MD, Assistant Professor, Division of Pain Medicine

-Che Solla, MD, Assistant Professor, Division of Pain Medicine
+Che Solla, MD, MBA, Assistant Professor, Division of Pain Medicine, Director of Multimodal Acute Pain Service

 Jeffrey Staack, MD, Assistant Professor, Division of Pain Medicine

-Stephanie Vanterpool, MD, MBA, Assistant Professor, Director of Comprehensive Pain Services
+Stephanie Vanterpool, MD, MBA, FASA, Associate Professor, Director of Comprehensive Pain Services

 Additional University of Tennessee Graduate School of Medicine faculty who will participate in the program will include: